When it comes to saving money, what is a good rule of thumb?

 There’s no “perfect emergency fund” amount but a solid $500 can definitely back you up.
 I personally have saved up more to help pay a month’s worth of rent, food and gas.
 As you increase your income stream, try shooting for a 6 month Emergency Fund.

 3a.
-With this whole CoronaVirus business, I would suggest being extra conservative and saving as much money as you can.
-If for some reason you rolling in that young money, try shooting for a year in emergency savings.
+With this whole pandemic mess, I would suggest being extra conservative and saving as much money as you can.
+If for some reason you’re balling, try shooting for a year in emergency savings.